Expensent

 D. Apps ScriptYesYesEvery 5–60 minQuota-limitedDeveloper

-Personal Gmail vs. Google Workspace in one line: personal Gmail users have Methods A, D, and E available; Workspace users also get Method C, but only if they have admin access or a friendly admin to file a ticket with.
+Personal Gmail vs. Google Workspace in one line: personal Gmail users have Methods A, D, and E available.
+Workspace users can also test Method C with admin help, but it is a routing tool with sender-attribution caveats, not a clean documented Expensify fix.
 Method B is a dead end for everyone.

 9. Backfilling years of historical receipts